Xilinx-CNS/cns-dpdk-next-sfc/doc/guides/nics/mlx5.rst

   - In order to achieve best insertion rate, application should manage the flows per lcore.
   - Better to disable memory reclaim by setting ``reclaim_mem_mode`` to 0 to accelerate the flow object allocation and release with cache.

+ Shared Rx queue:

+  - Counters of received packets and bytes number of devices in same share group are same.
+  - Counters of received packets and bytes number of queues in same group and queue ID are same.

 - HW hashed bonding